reh3376/ignition_tools/README.md

 # IGN Scripts - Comprehensive Ignition SCADA Development Platform

-**Version**: 0.4.0 | **Phase**: 11.1 Complete - SME Agent Infrastructure & Human Evaluation | **Status**: SME Agent Foundation Ready
+**Version**: 0.4.0 | **Phase**: 13.2 Complete - Model Fine-tuning & Specialization | **Status**: Production-Ready LLM Fine-tuning System

-IGN Scripts is an intelligent, AI-enhanced development platform for Ignition SCADA systems that combines script generation, code intelligence, module development, and industrial automation capabilities into a unified ecosystem.
-With the ability to plug directly into the Ignition framework to offer highly relevant services that are not currently avaliable to the platform.
+IGN Scripts is an intelligent, AI-enhanced development platform for Ignition SCADA systems that combines script generation, code intelligence, module development, industrial automation capabilities, and specialized LLM fine-tuning into a unified ecosystem.
+With the ability to plug directly into the Ignition framework to offer highly relevant services that are not currently available to the platform.

 ## 🏭 **Core Services & Capabilities**